Why It's True That Perfect Practice Makes Perfect

 So, you’d assume that with technology-based training you’d have more opportunities to practice.
 The opposite is true.
-Too many e-learning programs provide very little practice.
-The focus is more on testing as quickly as possible after they have read the content (within 5 to 10 minutes) to prove you have learned.
+Too many e-learning programs provide very little if any practice.
+The focus is more on quizzing the learners as quickly as possible after they have read the content (within 5 to 10 minutes) to prove that they have learned.

-What’s being tested is not whether or not you have learned but how effectively you have retained the information in their short-term memories.
+What’s being tested is not whether the learners have learned but how effectively they have retained the information in their short-term memories.
 It’s checking to see if they read the content, not that they learned it.
-It’s similar to cramming for a test only to forget most of what you ‘learned’ the next day, week, or month.
+It’s similar to cramming for a test only to forget most of what was ‘learned’ the next day, week, or month.

 Perfect Practice Makes Perfect

 So, the next time you attend or go online to complete an organization-sponsored learning initiative, try using the same practice skills you rely on when learning a new sport or hobby.
 Set up a schedule to practice recalling the new knowledge and using the new skills, spaced out over time.